 Our day started by hopping the only cab in the Central Park of Xela.
 We managed to enter the cab even without the apparently optional door handles.
 We stayed close to Central Park and Quetzaltrekkers is a good 25-minute walk, which we weren’t up for before the hike even started.

-A pre hike breakfast of eggs, fruit, and coffee have us the juice to kick it off.
+A pre-hike breakfast of eggs, fruit, and coffee gave us the juice to kick it off.

 The first three parts up the hill before breaking into flat plains where we reach one of the highest points of the trek at around 10,000 feet (3000 Meters).
 We poke in and out of the cloud forest as we pass farms and small villages.